ahinzmann/JMEDAS/README.md

 cp /tmp/x509up_u0000  /eos/home-X/Y/    ###  (on lxplus) where X is the first letter of your cern user id, and Y is your cern user id. `~/x509up_u0000` has to be replaced to the location of the created proxy.
 #scp $X509_USER_PROXY Y@lxplus.cern.ch:/eos/home-X/Y/    ###  (from cmslpc) where X is the first letter of your cern user id, and Y is your cern user id.  `~/x509up_u0000` has to be replaced to the location of the created proxy.
 ```
-Now you are ready to activate your certificate in jupyter notebooks in SWAN by first changing the second line of the cell with the location of your certificate file, and then running (i.e. clicking 'play' in) a cell that looks like this:
+Now you are ready to activate your certificate in jupyter notebooks in SWAN by first changing the second line (User proxy location, you just copied it to  /eos/home-X/Y/  in the previous step) of the cell with the location of your certificate file, and then running (i.e. clicking 'play' in) a cell that looks like this:
 ```python
 import os
 os.environ['X509_USER_PROXY'] = '{}/x509up_00000'.format(os.environ["HOME"])   ### remember to change this line with what you did above